MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. At the top of the portal, click the **Cloud Shell** icon to open Cloud Shell pane and choose Bash as the shell.

-1. At the **Cloud Shell** command prompt at the bottom of the portal, type in the following command and press **Enter** to list all resource groups you created in this lab:
+1. In the Cloud Shell pane, run the following command to set the value of the variable `RESOURCE_GROUP_PREFIX` to the prefix of the name of the resource group containing the resources you provisioned in this lab:

+    ```cli
+    RESOURCE_GROUP_PREFIX='az12003a-'
     ```

+1. In the Cloud Shell pane, run the following command to list all resource groups you created in this lab:

+    ```cli
-    az group list --query "[?starts_with(name,'az12003a-')]".name --output tsv
+    az group list --query "[?starts_with(name,'$RESOURCE_GROUP_PREFIX')]".name --output tsv
     ```

-1. Verify that the output contains only the resource groups you created in this lab.
-These groups will be deleted in the next task.
+1. Verify that the output contains only the resource group you created in this lab.
+This resource group with all of their resources will be deleted in the next task.

 #### Task 2: Delete resource groups

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to delete the resource groups you created in this lab
+1. In the Cloud Shell pane, run the following command to delete the resource group and their resources.

+    ```cli
+    az group list --query "[?starts_with(name,'$RESOURCE_GROUP_PREFIX')]".name --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
     ```
-    az group list --query "[?starts_with(name,'az12003a-')]".name --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
-    ```

-1. Close the **Cloud Shell** prompt at the bottom of the portal.
+1. Close the Cloud Shell pane.

 > **Result**: After you completed this exercise, you have removed the resources used in this lab.